eli-kirschbaum/web-sprint-challenge-advanced-css-and-intro-js/README.md

 ### Task 1: Project Set-Up

-Follow these steps to set up your project:
+Follow these steps toui set up your project:

 1. Fork the repo
 2. Go into canvas and connect your reop to codegrade